bg-write/candyfloss-flask/README.md

 To view this list of scraped outlets:

-1. At the end of your local server URL, add "/db".
+1. At the end of your local server URL, add "`/db`".

 > Future refactoring will make this database more dynamic and directly pull from all the feeds being imported ino `app.py`, and make it visible on the deployed app.
-I chose SQLite for its ease to use with Python but plan to upgrade the database in future refactoring.

 ![image](https://doodleipsum.com/700?bg=6392D9&i=47f0be30daaa2b2662e7cf09d7a21413)